dayaneschweitzer/dayaneschweitzer/README.md

 - 💞️ I'm looking to collaborate on projects related software, open-source solutions, and innovative web applications, including AI usage.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/dayane-schweitzer-b23853131/) | falecomigodayane@gmail.com
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I am a researcher and part of the team working on the development of digital Biobanks—a platform for epidemiological management and personalized medicine—at the Federal University of Bahia.

 Main Tools: